gem/oq-engine/doc/manual/oq-manual.rst

    incurred per unit time that a damaged asset remains closed following an earthquake

-The exposuremodel shown in the example above defines only the structural values for the assets.
-However, multiple cost types can be defined for each asset in the same exposuremodel.
+The *Exposure Model* shown in the example above defines only the structural values for the assets.
+However, multiple cost types can be defined for each asset in the same *Exposure Model*.

 The ``unit`` attribute of the ``costType`` element is used for specifying the currency unit for the corresponding cost type.
 Note that